-If you are feeling anxious, restless or scared, overwhelmed and having a sense of helplessness, during a difficult time, especially if caused by the impact of the Coronavirus crisis, you may feel it is time to find peace and calm amidst this incomprehensible uncertainty.
-Therapy via FaceTime, Skype or Telephone, can make a difference when you are heard, helping you to build up strength, and to know how to cope well, while surrounded with limitations during a time of global uncertainty...
+If you are feeling anxious, restless, overwhelmed and having a sense of helplessness, during a difficult time, you may feel it is now time to find peace and calm amidst an incomprehensible uncertainty.
+Face to face therapy is available and also via FaceTime, or Zoom.
+Talking can make a real difference when you are heard, understood and being helped to build up strength, and to know how to cope well, within limitations during a time of uncertainty...

 Thank you for visiting my profile - I welcome you to read a little about my counselling approach.